marmaladebacon/mybasicmarionette/README.md

      called bower_components
     *
   * Set up grunt
-    * see the included Gruntfile example, which was taken from
+    * see the included Gruntfile example, which was taken from http://gruntjs.com/getting-started and edited for this example
+  * (Optional) if you are using Git, be sure to include in the .gitignore file the following
+    * bower_components
+    * node_modules
+    * any IDE specific files ie, PHPStorm has a .idea directory which should be ignored as well.